Dissipative Unified Dark Fluid: Observational Constraints: Cosmological Evolution of the Model

 \subsection{The Hubble Parameter}

 One of the most important physical parameters in cosmology is the Hubble parameter.
 It describes the expansion history of the universe.
-In the upper panel of Fig.\ref{hubble} we plot the evolution of the Hubble parameter due to DUDF model with no viscosity, $\zeta_0 = 0$, and with constant viscosity parameter, $\zeta_0 = 0.001$, against the OHD.
+In the upper panel of Fig. \ref{hubble} we plot the evolution of the Hubble parameter due to DUDF and UFD models against the OHD.
 We also displayed results from the $\Lambda$CDM model for comparison.
-In the lower panel of the figure we present the relative ratio $H(z)/H_{\Lambda CDM}$ at different values of $\zeta_0$.
+In the lower panel of the figure, we present the relative ratio $H(z)/H_{\Lambda CDM}$.

 The graph shows that the model represents the observational data very well.
-In the upper panel of Fig.\ref{HzSN} we show the behavior of the Hubble parameter due to the model relative to the $\Lambda$CDM model at early and late times.
-The Fig. shows that the fluid follows the history of the standard cosmology at early times, while as time passes, it deviates slightly, in the range of $\approx 2\%$, from the $\Lambda$CDM model to follow the observational data, then retains the standard behavior again at a later time.
+From the lower panel, we can see that our fluid follows the history of the standard cosmology at early times.
+As time passes, its deviation from the $\Lambda$CDM model is in the range of $\approx 2\%$.